devtlv/PY2_JS_2019/Week2/JS_Introduction/Exercises/js_objects.md

 Bonus:
 5. In the function above, only add the price if the item is in stock.
 * If the item is in stock, decrease the item's stock by 1

+###  Exercise 3 GoldExercise
+1. Create two objects, each one should hold a person details.
+Here are the details:  fullName, mass, height.
+2. Each object should also have a propertie which value is a function that calculates the Body Mass Index (BMI) of each person
+3. Create a JS function that compare both the BMI.